lingloktin/eth-todo-list/README.md

-# truffle-init-bare
+# ETH To Do List Project

-Barebones Truffle project.
+Exploring solidity